hashmil/stablediffusion-midjourney-prompts/README.md

-# ChatGPT Prompt Generators for Midjourney
+# ChatGPT Prompt Generators for Stable Diffusion & Midjourney

 Just copy and paste the entire text into chatGPT.
 These have been tested with GPT4 and GPT3.5, and with Midjourney v4 and v5.